kamerger/swift-templates/vicr-t/README.md

 ###Options

 ####type:
-`table` for generating table view module with cell and datasource
+`table` for generating table view module with cell and datasource, skip if need ViewController

 ####model:
 Domain model class name Xcode template by default